stb-tester/stbt-rig/README.md

 ## Interactive use

-`./stbt_rig.py --node-id=stb-tester-e5a091e40de1 run tests/file.py::test_name`
-will submit your local test-pack directory to run on an Stb-tester node.
-This saves you having to make lots of temporary git commits to debug your test scripts.
+stbt-rig makes it easier to do test-script development by testing your local code-changes on an Stb-tester node without having to make git commits or clicking in the web portal.
+It is a command-line application that runs on your development PC.

+For example run this:

+    ./stbt_rig.py --node-id=stb-tester-e5a091e40de1 \
+        run tests/file.py::test_name

+This will:

+1. Commit your changes to a temporary git branch and push them to github;
+2. Run the test via the Stb-tester Portal's REST API;
+3. Grab the result and print the output locally.

+This saves you a multi-step manual process, and it removes the need to make lots of tiny git commits while iterating on test-scripts.

+stbt-rig will run on Windows, Mac OS or Linux.
+It depends on Python, git, python-requests, and optionally python-keyring for storing your access token.
+See "Installation" below for information on installing these dependencies.

 ## Jenkins integration